DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-5-ect-classroom-practice.md

 Pupils will not be able to make links between what they do not know so make sure that they have a good understanding of the big ideas that they will need in order to build a shared understanding of the subject.
 Once they have a secure foundation of knowledge built on the big ideas you identified, you can use this to help pupils make sense of new concepts.

-Practise using structures pupils already know in new contexts: _‘we know this is the formula for X and you have practised using it for X, how could you use it here?’_
+Practise using structures pupils already know in new contexts: _'we know this is the formula for X and you have practised using it for X, how could you use it here?'_

-Cover the same concept in different forms: _‘What does this diagram show us about X?_’
+Cover the same concept in different forms: _'What does this diagram show us about X?_'

-Use every opportunity for retrieval as an opportunity to build connections: _‘The quick quiz you did at the beginning of this lesson tested you on your understanding of X. Keep your answers in mind as we look at this…’_
+Use every opportunity for retrieval as an opportunity to build connections: _'The quick quiz you did at the beginning of this lesson tested you on your understanding of X. Keep your answers in mind as we look at this…'_

 #### Plan retrieval opportunities for the core concepts and principles and use these to help pupils form new connections.